Constipation After Weight Loss Surgery: Don’t Suffer in Silence

 Poop.
 Everybody does it, but what happens when your body sometimes doesn’t?
-Constipation is something that everyone has gone through at some time in their life, and in most cases can be easily treated – if addressed quickly.
+Constipation is something that everyone has gone through at some time in their life, and in most cases can be easily treated - if addressed quickly.
 Wait too long and you may end up with more than you bargained for.
-Having a bariatric procedure, such as gastric band, gastric sleeve or gastric bypass, puts you at an increased risk of constipation, but there’s no reason to suffer in silence.
+Having weight loss surgery, such as gastric band, gastric sleeve or gastric bypass, puts you at an increased risk of constipation, but there’s no reason to suffer in silence.
 Your bariatric healthcare providers have heard it all when it comes to post-op poopy problems, and waiting it out will only make matters worse.
 In fact, the longer you wait, the harder (literally) it becomes to treat.
 But enough with the jokes.
-Let’s get serious and learn why you – as a bariatric patient – may be at an increased risk of constipation and what you can do to move things along in the bathroom.
+Let’s get serious and learn why you - as a bariatric patient - may be at an increased risk of constipation and what you can do to move things along in the bathroom.

 How to know if you’re constipated?

 Constipation is commonly defined as “a shift from one’s normal routine and frequency.”
 But after bariatric surgery, you’ll most likely have a new normal when it comes to going to the bathroom.
 Before surgery, you might have paid a trip each morning to the toilet.
 After surgery, you may be going only every other day.
 As a general rule, if you have not had bowel movement in 2 to 3 days or if going becomes painful or uncomfortable, contact your doctor.
 As with any medical condition, you should always consult with your doctor before beginning a specific treatment.
 Depending on the severity of constipation, your healthcare team may make a different recommendation so it is always important to consult with your doctor to determine appropriate treatment.